 In layman terms, this means that the inspector thinks that the project would be totally acceptable if only the loss of the social housing was compensated. either on site or through a larger contribution to affordable housing elsewhere in the borough than the £7 million agreed.
 And he believes that the project could afford this.

 So, what happens now?
 Will the developer resubmit the application with revisions that satisfy the inspector’s demand for a better affordable housing solution, or will the site be sold off to another developer who will then make another attempt?
 Time will tell.

 To read the inspector’s decision in full, please click this link.

-On 3 May 2017, the developer, Notting Hill Gate KCS Ltd, lodged an appeal with the Planning Inspectorate against the council’s refusal.
+Just a few days later, on 3 May 2016, the developer, Notting Hill Gate KCS Ltd, lodged an appeal with the Planning Inspectorate against the refusal.
 The Inspectorate assigned David Nicholson to assess the appeal, and on 14-17 February 2017 he held a public inquiry in the Kensington & Chelsea Town Hall, where the developer and the council, as well as various local associations, presented their arguments for or against the proposal.